-Radio . . . a Lively Corpse

-A National Broadcasting Company executive, addressing a gathering of radio men in Rochester, declared that radio is here to stay despite television.
+Radio . . . a Lively Corpse A National Broadcasting Company executive, addressing a gathering of radio men in Rochester, declared that radio is here to stay despite television.
 This will be happy news for Our Gal Sunday, Rose-

-This will be happy news for Our Gal Sunday, Rosemary, Helen Trent, Big Sister, Ma Perkins, Dr. Malone, Nora Drake, Stella Dallas, Widder Brown, Malone, Nora Drake, Stella Dallas, Wife.
-Also, it is Pepper Young and the Backstage Wife.
-Also, it is soothing assurance for all of us that Life Can Be Beautiful, that One Man's Family may be in a term.
-Beautiful; that One Man's Family may be in a terrible mess, but we can all Strike It Rich.
+This will be happy news for Our Gal Sunday, Kose-mary, Helen Trent, Big Sister, Ma Perkins, Dr. Malone, Nora Drake, Stella Dallas, Widder Brown, Pepper Young and the Backstage Wife.
+Also, it is soothing assurance for all of us that Life Can Be soothing that One Man's Family may be in a ter-Beautiful; that One Man's Family may be in a terpeautiful; that One Man's ranning may be in a ter-rible mess, but we can all Strike It Rich.
 Sorry.
-We had to aerate that gripe before going

-on to the consequential points.

-The speaker, William S. Hedges, an NBC vicepresident, admitted that radio listening is down somewhat, but insisted that radio and television will grow to supplement each other, that radio will develop new programs and sales patterns under the pressure of competition.
+We had to aerate that gripe before going on to the consequential points.
+The speaker, William S. Hedges, an NBC vicepresident, admitted that radio listening is down somewhat, but insisted that radio and television will grow to supplement each other; that radio will develop new programs and sales patterns under the pressure of competition.
 We would like to see Mr. Hedges words inscribed on a tombstone to be placed on the grave of the present radio-vs.-television argument.
 Always, in this nation, progress is greeted by wailing from a clique of prophets of doom.
 Radio, in case you have forgotten, was going to kill off newspapers.
 That's what the prophets said.
 Instead, newspapers grew stronger.
 Now they have been saying that TV is going to bury radio.

-We could point out that literally millions of automobiles are radio-equipped and will continue to be; that there are more than half a million blind or nearly blind Americans to whom television means nothing and radio means everything; that millions of others in their homes want only fine music, and care not whether it is accompanied by pictures of the contortions of the violin section.
+We could point out that literally millions of auto-

+mobiles are radio-equipped and will continue to be; that there are more than half a million blind or nearly blind Americans to whom television means nothing blind Americans to wnom television means nothing and radio means everything; that millions of others in their homes want only fine music, and care not whether it is accompanied by pictures of the contortions of the violin section.
 By this method it would be simple to prove that radio is here to stay.
 But there is a still easier proof.
+This is the fact always make us want to get out the fly-swatter.

-This is the fact that when the TV set goes on, either all work must stop-or it must be ignored.
+Dut there is a still easier proof.
+Inis is the ract that when the TV set goes on, either all work must stop-or it must be ignored.
 There is no halfway measure.
-When there is a good drama on TV, that's the end of homework baking scrubbing wallnaper. the end of homework, baking, scrubbing, wallpapering, dinner-getting, or fertilizing the zinnias.
+When there is a good drama on TV, that's the end of homework baking scrubbing wallnaperthe end of homework, baking, scrubbing, wallpapering, dinner-getting, or fertilizing the zinnias.
 Radio

 Quite confidently we expect the two mediums not makes no such demands. only to supplement each other, but to mutually force better programs through competition.
-There is really little point to this piece except that prophets of doom always make us want to get out the fly-swatter.
+There is really little point to this piece except that prophets of doom